wolandark/wim/README.md

 #### Notes

 - Some terminals hold unto your Ctrl or Alt or shift key for their own functions.
 It's up to you to use a sane terminal emulator!
-- This config has been tested on variouse GNU+Linux distros as well as MacOS, FreeBSD and Windows, but official support will only be provided for GNU+Linux distros.
+- This config has been tested on various GNU+Linux distros as well as MacOS, FreeBSD and Windows, but official support will only be provided for GNU+Linux distros.

 <details>
 <summary>Notes for Windows users</summary>

 Make sure you have `nodejs` and `npm` in your `PATH` and that you have `curl` installed. <br>
 You have to manually install `fzf` from the official repo and remove the `Plug 'junegunn/fzf', { 'do': { -> fzf#install() } }` line from `wim-vim`.
-(Yes becuase you're on windows you must suffer!) <br>
+(Yes because you're on windows you must suffer!) <br>
 Clone the repo and move the `wim-vim` file under `C:\Users\username\vimfiles\vimrc`.
 Make sure to rename it to `vimrc`.
 Copy over the `coc-settings.json`, `cheat40.txt` and the whole `vimwiki` directory also under the aforementioned path.

 Then simply start Vim and wait for the installation to finish.